 Hair loss is a common concern that can happen to anyone of any age.
 In fact, it affects 70 percent of men and 40 percent of women at some point in their life!
 Causes include iron or vitamin deficiency, hormonal imbalance and stress.

 Globally, hair loss is most commonly caused by genetics, where some of us more susceptible to the hormone dihydrotestosterone (DHT).
 Hair follicles that are exposed to DHT become thinner and shorter with every hair growth cycle; eventually, they become dormant and stop growing.
 The over-production of DHT is the main culprit for androgenetic alopecia in both men and women.
-For females, the condition is seen through dispersed hair thinning occuring on the top of the scalp.
+For females, the condition is seen through dispersed hair thinning occurring on the top of the scalp.
 Men tend to experience more dramatic hair thinning at the front (receding hairline) and top.

 Alopecia areata is another unpredictable form of hair loss that leads to random bald patches.
 This autoimmune reaction occurs when white blood cells attack the cells in hair follicles, causing them to shrink and resulting in slower hair growth.